Click to Read More about Chinese Mythology

 It is surrounded by four gates, nine paths, and a river, as well as five small cities and nine main buildings.

 Outside those gates and the river, there is the Mountain of Fire, which could burn everything unwelcome into ashes.

-On the top of Mount Kunlun, there is a magic lake named Yao Chi with lots of beautiful flowers and special plants blooming next to.
+On the top of Mount Kunlun, there is a magic lake named Yao Chi with lots of beautiful flowers and special plants blooming next to it.

 Lu Wu — God of Mount Kunlun

-Lu Wu is in charge of plants, animals, and climates of the world.
+Lu Wu is in charge of the plants, animals, and climates of the world.
 He has a human’s head, a tiger’s body with nine tails, and was as large as 99 normal tigers.

 In some legends, Lu Wu is also the guard of the whole world and an open-minded administrator of heaven.

 Bai Ze — Smartest Mythical Creature

-Bai Ze is an extremely knowledgeable animal that can speak human language.
+Bai Ze is an extremely knowledgeable animal that can speak the human language.
 It has beautiful white fur, which makes it looks like a goat with one horn and two wings.

 Usually, Bai Ze only lives in Mount Kunlun, and only shows up in the secular world when the society is at peace and prosperity.

-Therefore, it is the representative of luck, safety, and happiness in Chinese culture.
+Therefore, it is representative of luck, safety, and happiness in Chinese culture.

 Bai Ze has knowledge with respect to all evil monsters, ghosts, and the means to defeat them.

 Once, Bai Ze came to the secular world and passed on that information to the Yellow Emperor (Huang Di), who then edited that knowledge into a book and disseminated it to all civilians.